mesuhailpm/memories/README.md

 parat 4 is copy of part 3 with layout changes. pagination on the starting phase pagination is layed out without functionalities

 want to merge to 4 once pagination is complete

+use git push memories par4 to make to push to GH